hrishikesh988/PanoramaSynthesis/README.md

 # PanoramaSynthesis
-CS 510 Introduction To Visual Computing
+# CS 510 Introduction To Visual Computing Project #2

 How to run this project: